dibollinger/CookieBlock-Crawler-Prototype/README.md

     for advertising and tracking purposes.
 Often this also involves the collection of sensitive personal data, which may be sold to other interested parties.
     This is generally the category of cookies where the loss of privacy is the largest concern.
+Depending on what data is being gathered, these cookies can identify a visitor's habits, interests, interests both leisurly and political, as well as name and identity, geographical location and social standing.
-* __Uncategorized__: Some CMPs leave cookies uncategorized and without a specific description.
+* __Uncategorized__: Some CMPs leave cookies uncategorized.
 This category catches all such declarations.
 * __Unknown__: Some categories cannot be easily be assigned to any of the above categories.
     This includes category labels such as "Information Storage and Access" or "Content Delivery" as these labels state little about how the cookie is intended to be used.
 In addition,